sweetest-framework/sweetest/GUIDELINES.md

 From the package and class name you can already tell that this steps class is not concerned about the exact types under test, but rather evolves around the idea of testing a certain feature (in this case simply "login").

 You can also see that our formerly created `appModuleTestingConfiguration` is referenced.
 You should always reference the configuration of the module the steps class resides in.

+To understand steps classes better don't forget to [read the respective chapter in the reference](#steps)!

 ### Create a test class